retentioneering/retentioneering-tools/docs/source/step_matrix.rst

 .. image:: _static/step_matrix/step_matrix_2.svg

-Specified target events are always shown below regardless of selected threshold.
+Specified target events are always shown in the bottom of step matrix regardless of selected threshold.
 Multiple targets can be included as a list:

 .. code:: ipython3